 It’s Woodlands Farm‘s annual Apple Day event this Sunday, 13th October 2019, starting at 11am, and they also have some activities lined up for children in half-term week.

-Join us for a celebration of British apples on Sunday 14 October 2018 from 11am to 4pm.
+Join us for a celebration of British apples on Sunday 13 October 2019 from 11am to 4pm.
 Discover and buy different types of traditional British apples.
-There will be live music by Skinners Rats, a variety of activities including: tractor and trailer rides (weather permitting), children’s craft fun, a treasure hunt, apple-pressing to make delicious juice, craft and local produce stalls (including our own honey, homemade jams, BBQ) and an opportunity to try some delicious Kentish cider.
+There will be music by Skinners Rats, tea and cakes from our Café, plus a BBQ.
+There will be a variety of activities including: apple pressing to make delicious juice, stalls selling local produce, including our own honey and homemade jams, and an opportunity to try some delicious Kentish cider.
 A great day out for all the family.
-Entry is £1 adult, and 50p for children.
+Entry: Adult £1, Child 50p.
 All proceeds go towards keeping Woodlands Farm here as a conservation project and valuable resource for the community.
 A great family day out!

 For more information, see our website or contact Hannah Ricketts on email@example.com